 We eliminated all the products that are overpriced or low-quality.
 So here are the professional choices-only the best caulk.
 Glues are below: I love glue in tubes!

-First, how much caulk to buy?
+Second, how much caulk to buy?
 One tube would last me 1-3 average rooms (of re-painting).
 We only discuss the 10-11 oz. size tubes here: none of the quart size “large” tubes you see in the photo above.
 Even the best caulk cannot be applied too thin: but the reason we get the good stuff is that it does not crack over time.